orcacomputing/cuda-quantum/docs/sphinx/api/default_ops.rst

 :code:`beam_splitter`
 ---------------------

-Beam splitters act on two qumodes together and it is parametrized by a single angle :math:`\theta`, relating to reflectivity.
+Beam splitters act on two qumodes together and it is parameterized by a single angle :math:`\theta`, relating to reflectivity.
 For the annihilation (:math:`a_1` and :math:`a_2`) and creation operators (:math:`a_1^\dagger` and :math:`a_2^\dagger`) of two qumodes, the beam splitter operator is defined by